Best Artificial Intelligence Books to Read in 2025

 Jonathan Mayberry’s “Ironheart,” in contrast, is a more elegiac story about an aging veteran who returns home to his grandfather’s farm, staffed by robotic “workhorse” androids that have seen better days, and comes to empathize with them as he reflects on his own deteriorating body.

-We Are Legion (We Are Bob) By Dennis E. Taylor
+We Are Legion (We Are Bob) by Dennis E. Taylor

 We Are Legion (We Are Bob) is the first volume of the “Bobiverse” which includes the follow-up novels For We Are Many and All These Worlds.

-A Closed and Common Orbit By Becky Chambers
+A Closed and Common Orbit by Becky Chambers

 Book #2 of Becky Chambers’ Hugo Award-winning series picks up where its predecessor, A Long Way to a Small Angry Planet, left off.
 It kicks off with Lovelace, the ship AI of the starship Wayfarer, being downloaded into a body and having to learn to navigate the universe in corporeal form.
 Lovelace befriends Pepper, a chipper engineer with a dark past.

-Date Night on Union Station By E.M.
+Date Night on Union Station by E.M.
 Foner

 E.M.
 Foner kicks off the EarthCent Ambassador series with a hilarious depiction of ennui, job dissatisfaction, bureaucracy on a galactic scale, and, most importantly, a dating app.
 To what better use can AI possibly be put than matching bored diplomats to potential mates?

-The story follows Kelly Frank, the lead diplomat from EarthCent to the space-based Union Station—but despite the high-flown title, it’s a post with little job satisfaction.
+The story follows Kelly Frank, the lead diplomat from EarthCent to the space-based Union Station — but despite the high-flown title, it’s a post with little job satisfaction.
 Unfortunately, this AI Yenta sends Kelly on a series of dates with diminishing romantic returns.
 In space, nobody can hear you groan.
 Maybe they have Space Tinder.

-The Golden Age By John C. Wright
+The Golden Age by John C. Wright

 The “Golden Age” of the title takes place 10,000 years into the future, when humans have achieved immortality and populated the solar system in the wake of a great technological event called the “Grand Transcendence.”
-A highborn man is sent on a quest across the solar system to learn the truth about his identity and the dark secrets of his past.

-Robopocalypse By Daniel H. Wilson
+Robopocalypse by Daniel H. Wilson

 The first book in Daniel H. Wilson’s Robopocalypse series borrows from George R.R.
 Martin in its structure, with the story of an epic struggle told from the first-person point of view of multiple players in the drama.